 In order to plan for growth within Town, the potential for additional homes was analyzed based on current zoning and the established block boundaries.
 The first analysis, ("Infill Development") is based on current subdivisions and structures within the blocks but allows for further subdivision of existing properties.
 It ("Infill Development") provides the most likely capacity potential, given the placement and ownership of existing homes.
-The second analysis ("Re-development") includes the possibility of lot aggregation within a block and subsequent resubdivision in costs, but rising property values may inspire removal of an existing homes and re-subdivision to maximize a return on investment.
-This analysis was conducted on a block-by-block basis, through spreadsheet compilation of the area and applicable minimum lot size for each parcel and each block segment.
+The second analysis ("Re-development") includes the possibility of lot aggregation within a block and subsequent re- subdivision_s ("Re-development") which This are is less likely to occur because of acquisition and subdivision costs, but rising property values may inspire removal of an existing homes and re-subdivision to maximize a return on investment.
+This analysis was conducted on a block-byblock basis, through spreadsheet compilation of the area and applicable minimum lot size for each parcel and each block segment.